-- 1) Initial Treatment Plan - Developed and documented within seventy-two (72) hours of admission to the a. service: - Individualized treatment goals and objectives are targeted the first 14 days of b. treatment. - Comprehensive Treatment Plan 2) - Developed and documented within 14 days of admission to the service; a. - b.
-Based on the comprehensive assessment; developed within 14 days of admission. - 3) Initial and Comprehensive Treatment Plan Requirements - Involves the full participation of treatment team members, including the client a. and his or her parents/legal guardian, who are involved to the maximum extent possible; - Reasons for nonparticipation of client and/or family/legal guardian are b. documented in the client's record; - Conducted in a language the client and/or family members can understand, or is с. explained to the client in language that invites full participation; - Designed to improve the client's motivation and progress, and strengthen d. appropriate family relationships; - Designed to improve the client's self-determination and personal responsibility; e. - Utilizes the client's strengths; f. - Is conducted under the direction of a person who has the authority to effect g. change and who possesses the experience and qualifications to enable him/her to conduct treatment planning; - Treatment plans meet the provisions of the Children's Code, NMSA 1978, h.
-Sections 32A-6-10, as amended, and are otherwise implemented in accordance with the provisions of Article 6 of the Children's Code; i.
+- a.
+Developed and documented within 14 days of admission to the service; - b.
+Based on the comprehensive assessment; developed within 14 days of admission.

-Documents in measurable terms:
+3) Initial and Comprehensive Treatment Plan Requirements

-- (i) Specific behavioral changes targeted, including potential high-risk behaviors; - (ii) Corresponding time-limited intermediate and long-range treatment goals and objectives; - (iii) Frequency and duration of program-specific intervention(s) to be used, including medications, behavior management practices, and specific safety measures; - Staff responsible for each intervention; (iv) - (v) Projected timetables for the attainment of each treatment goal; - A statement of the nature of the specific problem(s) and needs of the (vi) client; - A statement and rationale for the plan for achieving treatment goals; (vii)
+- a.
+Involves the full participation of treatment team members, including the client and his or her parents/legal guardian, who are involved to the maximum extent possible; - b.
+Reasons for nonparticipation of client and/or family/legal guardian are documented in the client's record; - c.
+Conducted in a language the client and/or family members can understand, or is explained to the client in language that invites full participation; - d.
+Designed to improve the client's motivation and progress, and strengthen appropriate family relationships; - e.
+Designed to improve the client's self-determination and personal responsibility; - f.
+Utilizes the client's strengths; - g.
+Is conducted under the direction of a person who has the authority to effect change and who possesses the experience and qualifications to enable him/her to conduct treatment planning; - h.
+Treatment plans meet the provisions of the Children's Code, NMSA 1978, Sections 32A-6-10, as amended, and are otherwise implemented in accordance with the provisions of Article 6 of the Children's Code; - i.
+Documents in measurable terms: - (i) Specific behavioral changes targeted, including potential high-risk behaviors; - (ii) Corresponding time-limited intermediate and long-range treatment goals and objectives; - (iii) Frequency and duration of program-specific intervention(s) to be used, including medications, behavior management practices, and specific safety measures; - (iv) Staff responsible for each intervention; - (v) Projected timetables for the attainment of each treatment goal; - (vi) A statement of the nature of the specific problem(s) and needs of the client; - (vii) A statement and rationale for the plan for achieving treatment goals;